dedica-team/nivio/docs/source/output.rst

 Icons by Type
 ^^^^^^^^^^^^^

-The icon of an item is determined by its item type (e.g. server, database, ...) and defaults to a cog () .
+The icon of an item is determined by its item type (e.g. server, database, ...) and defaults to a cog symbol.

 .. code-block:: yaml
    :linenos: